 There is nothing nuanced about the GBF character in Netflix's workplace comedy Emily in Paris, but the entire series is so full of clichés about Paris, French people, Americans, fashion, love triangles, sexism, and social media influencers, it's hard to get too worked up about it.
 Julien (Samuel Arnold), an employee at the boutique marketing agency where Emily (Lily Collins) works, exists purely to wear fantastic outfits, take three-hour wine lunches, and mock Emily to her face about her ignorance of French culture — all things we can get behind.

 What's the role of a gay best friend in a gay romantic comedy?
-2020 holiday flick Happiest Season puts a playful spin on the idea with John (Dan Levy), who accompanies his friend Abby (Kristen Stewart) to her girlfriend's family Christmas party.
+2020 holiday flick Happiest Season puts a playful spin on the idea with John (Dan Levy), friend and confidant to Abby (Kristen Stewart) as she spends Christmas with her girlfriend's family.
 In the tradition of My Best Friend's Wedding, he provides moral support as Abby gets ready to propose to Harper (Mackenzie Davis), and later pretends to be Abby's "heterosexual ex-boyfriend" when she learns that Harper hasn't come out to her family yet.

 One look at the trailer shows John filling the GBF role of delivering heartfelt advice and perfectly timed one-liners —"Just because Harper isn't ready, it doesn't mean she doesn't love you.
-And you look great in this coat" — but it's a lot more fun when it's all about gay/lesbian solidarity and making fun of clueless straight people.
+And you look great in this coat" — but the dynamic is a lot better when it's all about gay/lesbian solidarity and making fun of clueless straight people.